IntelLabs/matsciml/matsciml/datasets/README.md

 In this example, the original `data_from_key` is good enough: under the hood, the `super` method ultimately calls `utils.get_data_from_index`, which just unpickles data contained at a particular `index` value - in other words, whatever you saved in the LMDB conversion under `index` just gets regurgitated.
 We then perform some checks and conversions on the tensors as needed.
+The `registry` is also used here to decorate the class, which allows the rest of Open MatSciML Toolkit to recall the class simply from a string (e.g. in the Lightning modules).

 #### Preprocessing